Venue

 Jesse Malin, one of the owners, was in the band Heart Attack, and began promoting shows at the age of 14 in that building.
 He’s been on that corner for 40 years in some shape or form, and continues to keep the music going, but all forms of music are played on that very stage: Punk rock, hardcore, songwriters, indie rock, hip hop, funk, reggae, soul, and anything else that fits underneath the general rock and roll umbrella.

-The Niagara stage has great sound and full backline.
-It’s a place for local artists and national artists to build their audiences, hone their craft, and take it to the world.
-Being artists ourselves, we like to have a room that we feel strongly about.
-We treat the bands like we want to be treated.
+The Niagara backroom is a place for local artists and national artists to build their community in downtown NYC.
+Being artists ourselves, we like to have a bar that we feel strongly about.
+We treat artists like we want to be treated.
 Our message is freedom, people connecting socially, community, and celebrating life.